JackDanna/FogentRoleplayTemplate/README.md

 **Example:**

-A character wants to pick up an entire large sturdy treasure chest by themselves and take it up a flight of stairs.
+A character wants to pick up an entire large heavy treasure chest by themselves and take it up a flight of stairs.

-The Narrator assigns this a Specialized task (CL 3), not only for the weight of the chest but for how cumbersome it is for one person to move.
+The Narrator determines this a Specialized task (CL 3), not only for the weight of the chest but for how cumbersome it is for one person to move.
 The character gets 2 Wins on their Lift check.
 They are not able to get the chest up the stairs.

 After a short rest, both the original character and one of there teammates decide to pick up the chest together.
 The Narrator assigns this a Common task (CL 1) since people do this every day.
 The two characters both roll their Lift check.
 One gets 2 wins and the other gets 1 win.
 The average is 1.5, which rounds down to 1.
 They can move the chest up the stairs.

 ## Core Skill

 Core Skills are skills that cover the majority of what most creatures can perform.
-What follows is a list of example Core Skills.

 |     Name     | Governing Attributes |                                                                                                                                                                                                                                                                                                                                             Description                                                                                                                                                                                                                                                                                                                                             |
 | :----------: | :------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |